geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 # oidcOAuth2Config.rolesClaim=roles
 # Optional group claims, if a claim contains groups, you can map them to MapStore groups.
 # oidcOAuth2Config.groupsClaim=groups
+# Enables global logout from SSO, if properly confugred. false by default
+# oidcOAuth2Config.globalLogoutEnabled=true

 ```

 - `oidcOAuth2Config.clientId`: the client id.
 This is the client id that have to be present on the OpenID provider